The Art of Immersion

 "It's a grand trip, taking in everything from Charles Dickens to Super Mario and 'Avatar.'
 The book is meticulously researched, persuasively constructed and benefits from an impressive level of access."— New Scientist

-NOT LONG AGO WE WERE SPECTATORS, passive consumers of mass media.
+IN THE 20TH CENTURY WE WERE SPECTATORS, passive consumers of mass media.
 Now, on YouTube and Facebook and Twitter, we are media.
-And we approach television shows, movies, even advertising as invitations to participate — as experiences to immerse ourselves in at will.
+And we view television shows, movies, even advertising as invitations to participate — as experiences to immerse ourselves in at will.

 Writing in the Italian daily La Repubblica, the novelist Giorgio Vasta put it this way: “In ‘Continuity of the Parks,’ Julio Cortázar imagines a man at the end of the day as he sits in his favorite armchair and goes back to reading a novel.
 The scene that passes before him portrays the furtive movements of someone about to commit a crime.
 Through a rotation of 360 degrees, the reader of Cortázar’s story follows the reader of the novel, who in turn is following the final steps of a criminal wielding a knife as he passes through the rooms of a house and comes up behind a man sitting in a chair. . . .
 Frank Rose’s account of storytelling in the Internet age reflects on this paradox: How is it that stories — the ones we read, watch at the movies or on TV, or follow (and help construct) on the Internet — are able to walk up to our chair and be not only behind us but all around us?
 Because stories no longer stay in their place.
 We don’t find them only in books, onscreen, on a DVD or in a theater. . . .
 They are behind us, beside us, above us, embedded in our bodies.”